 For many UK buyers, a used 40ft shipping container provides excellent value for secure storage.
 Buyers prioritising appearance and extended lifespan often prefer new one-trip units.

-Buyers with limited space or smaller storage needs often find that a 20ft shipping container provides a more practical and cost-effective alternative. our 20ft container cost guide provides a detailed breakdown of used and new pricing in the UK.
+Buyers with limited space or smaller storage needs often find that a 20ft shipping container provides a more practical and cost-effective alternative.
+For a detailed breakdown of pricing for smaller containers, see our guide How Much Does a 20ft Shipping Container Cost in the UK?

 Is Buying Cheaper Than Renting Warehouse Space?